MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/azure-monitor-application-insights-nodejs-expressjs-code.md

 ## Viewing the log for NGINX

-The Virtual Machine (VM) collects logs for NGINX, which are available to view.
+The virtual machine (VM) collects logs for NGINX, which are available to view.

 | Service | Log location|
 |--|--|